notvicent3/latlatlat.lat/README.md

 ## 📜 License

-Distributed under the MIT License.
+Distributed under the BSD License.
 See `LICENSE` for more information.

 ## 📞 Contact

-Email: lat@latlatlat.at
+twitter.com/kerberosai

 ---